 If you’re having trouble operating your garage door, there could be a number of reasons why.
 One of those reasons is the limit switch.
-Quick Name has a few tips on how to correct this common problem.
+1st Rate Garage Doors has a few tips on how to correct this common problem.

 What Is A Limit Switch?

 The limit switches allow you to adjust the function of your garage door.
 There is the up switch and the down switch.
 They signal the opener’s motor to open and close.